-Activity First Semester Second Semester Last week of 2 nd Last week of 1st Registration for senior students semester of the previous semester of the current year year Registration / Submission of Course Enrolment Forms October Mid March Commencement of Lectures End of October Mid March Last date for Dronning / Adding 2 nd week after 2 nd week after Last date for Dropping/Adding Selected Courses commencement of commencement of Selected Courses lectures lectures Last date for Lectures Early March Mid July Date for the Submission of the Research Proposal for Research Any Time Any time Degrees Research progress presentation week Mid First Semester Mid Second Semester Date for the submission of final Within four weeks after Within four weeks after grades for the semester the last date of Lectures the last date of Lectures Applying for Comprehensive / Thesis Defense Examination Any time Any time
+Activity First Semester Second Semester Registration for senior students Last week of 2 nd semester of the previous year Last week of 1st semester of the current year Registration / Submission of Course Enrolment Forms October Mid March Commencement of Lectures End of October Mid March Last date for Dropping/Adding Selected Courses 2 nd week after commencement of lectures 2 nd week after commencement of lectures Last date for Lectures Early March Mid July Date for the Submission of the Research Proposal for Research Degrees Any Time Any time Research progress presentation week Early January Early June Date for the submission of final grades for the semester Within four weeks after the last date of Lectures Within four weeks after the last date of Lectures Applying for Comprehensive / Thesis Defence Examination Any time Any time

-^{} Dates may subject to changes.
+\ Dates may subject to changes.
 Approved Calendar of Dates will be displayed in the PGIA website and Notice Boards of the Institute.